objectiv/objectiv.io/docs/docs/taxonomy/reference/location-contexts/ExpandableContext.md

 | **_type** | string      | String literal used during serialization.
 Should always match the Context interface name.

 :::info setting of the id & type
-The tracker will automatically set the id and _type based on the top-level UI location of the user.
+The tracker will automatically set the id and _type based on the expandable element.
 When this is not possible on a specific platform, it will ask for a manual id and _type to be set.
 :::